 Set on the southern slope of one of the highest points in the city, the Catholic University of America has a beautiful natural landscape graced with extraordinary views, rolling topography, and pastoral plantings.
-Across campus, our landscape and grounds are maintained with a focus on caring for our natural spaces and implementing best practices to reduce potable water use and stormwater runoff.
+At 173 acres, Catholic U’s campus is the largest college campus in the District of Columbia.
+Our abundant green space provides us with acres of opportunity to improve the environment around us.

 • $item.alt